 Thanks so much for stopping by Gingham Gardens today.
 I hope I’ve inspired you to put together your own Winter Container.
 What do you think, are you going to give it a try?
 Leave a comment and let me know.

+Gingham Gardens is chock full of all kinds of gardening tips and ideas for both beginner gardeners, master gardeners and all those in between.
 In case your interested, here’s a really great gift guide for gardeners, Creative Gifts for Gardeners, for that special gardener in your life… even if it’s you.
 Oh, and if you like the idea of making DIY gifts, be sure to check out the post, DIY Candle Making.
 It’s easier than you think.

 There are lots and lots of gardening posts that include Flower Garden makeovers and Flower Garden tours.
 If you love flowers and gardening, Gingham Gardens is the place for you.